Statement from PJALS and Inland NW Death Penalty Abolition Group regarding Governor Inslee’s moratorium enacted in 2014:

 We believe the death penalty is an unjust, unfair, and irrational punishment that does not deter crime.
 The death penalty costs tax-payers more than life imprisonment with majority of these extra costs being incurred during the trial phase.
-In September 2010, for example, Washington tax payers paid nearly $98,000 to execute Cal Brown.
-Nationally, 139 individuals have been found innocent and released from death row and one wrongfully convicted individual was released from Washington’s death row upon the State Supreme Courts review of his case.
+Nationally, over 140 individuals have been found innocent and released from death row and one wrongfully convicted individual was released from Washington’s death row upon the State Supreme Courts review of his case.
 As an organization whose mission is to build a just and nonviolent world, PJALS opposes the death penalty.

 We work toward the abolition of the death penalty in Washington State through education and outreach, legislative action, rapid response to litigation and imminent executions and collaboration with other organizations.

-The Inland NW Death Penalty Abolition Group (INDPAG) meets on the 1st and 3rd Wednesday of each month in the Mezzanine conference room of the Community Building, 35 W. Main at 5:30 pm.
+The Inland NW Death Penalty Abolition Group (INDPAG) meetings will resume in November on the 2nd Wednesday of each month in the Mezzanine conference room of the Community Building, 35 W. Main at 5:30 pm.

 If would like to join our efforts to abolish the death penalty or get further information on current actions, please contact us at 509-838-7870 or join our facebook group at https://www.facebook.com/groups/234988883226937/.